 Sober in October – An alcohol free experiment

-Drinking connects us with our communities.
-It can be fun and helps us take the edge off.
-But, at the same time, the impact of alcohol can have several adverse effects on physical and mental health from even casual alcohol consumption.
+To be completely fair, drinking can be fun and help us take the edge off.
+It can connect us with our communities.
+Yet, at the same time, the impact of alcohol can have several adverse effects on physical and mental health from even casual alcohol consumption.

 • Would my conversations be different if alcohol was out of the picture?